zenithtech/wordpress-react/README.md

 ----

 This is <b>work-in-progress.</b> Not recommended for use on a live site.
+Several Wordpress features are yet to be implemented.

 ----